-A 30-minute walk from Valvasorjev Dom is the archaeological park Ajdna- one of Slovenia’s most prominent archaeological sites that provides a window into Late Antiquity and Middle Ages, located on a 1064m high precipitous summit.
+A 30-minute walk from the Valvasorjev dom mountain hut is the Ajdna archaeological park – one of Slovenia’s most prominent archaeological sites that provides a window into Late Antiquity and Middle Ages, located on a 1,064m high precipitous summit.
 The settlement of Ajdna has a special position among similar sites in Slovenia due to its extreme location and preservation of the facilities.
 Excavations have uncovered the remnants of an old walled Christian settlement, including 25 buildings and an early Cristian church from the 5th or 6th century.
 The site sheds light on the plight of early Romanised inhabitants who sheltered in the region’s rugged landscape from marauding Germanic tribes.

-The climb to the top of Ajdna hill is challenging but also very rewarding as the views which extend to the Julian Alps and Lake Bled are magnificent.
+The climb to the top of Ajdna is challenging but also very rewarding as the views which extend to the Julian Alps and Lake Bled are magnificent.
 For more leisurely orientated travellers many of the artefacts and objects found during archaeological excavations are on display today in Matija Čop’s birth house in Žirovnica.
-Museum room Ajdna will stir up one’s imagination.
-A special enigma is a grave of a young woman, buried with her jewellery inside the church.
-Was this the famous Pagan girl (Ajdovska deklica)?
-The bronze broche in the shape of the bird (the main symbol of the exhibition) does not tell that.
-Instead it invites you to discover a mysterious atmosphere of Ajdna mountain.
+The Ajdna museum room stirs the imagination.
+A special enigma is the grave of a young woman buried with her jewellery inside the church.
+Was this the famous Heathen maiden (Ajdovska deklica)?
+The bronze broche in the shape of the bird (the main symbol of the exhibition) does not tell provide the answer.
+Instead it invites you to discover the mysterious atmosphere of Ajdna.

 The Ajdna museum room was created in 2016 in collaboration with the Museum of Gorenjska.